MS Society Board of Directors 2017-2018

 Valerie Hussey has held numerous leadership roles at the MS Society at both the national and division level since 2008.
 In 2011, Valerie joined the MS Society of Canada board of directors and has served as vice-chair and as chair of both the government relations and governance committees.
+She currently chairs the compensation committee and the executive committee and is an ex-officio member of all board committees.
 Valerie is also a member of the leadership advisory council and was a member of the Society’s renewal initiative task force and the renewal initiative oversight committee.
-As a past director on the Ontario Division board, she served as board chair, vice-chair, past-chair and provided leadership to the governance committee.
+As a past director on the Ontario & Nunavut division board, she served as board chair, vice-chair, past-chair and provided leadership to the governance committee.

 Valerie was publisher, president and chief executive officer of Kids Can Press from 1979 to 2006, having played a leading role in the evolution of the Canadian children’s publishing industry for more than 30 years.
 Under her direction, Kids Can Press developed an internationally successful publishing program.